-John Holland-Kaye was in Great Yarmouth today to see whether Peel Ports fits the billing to be one of four construction centres for the expansion, due to begin around 2020.
+John Holland-Kaye was in Great Yarmouth on Friday to see whether Peel Ports fits the billing to be one of four construction centres for the expansion, due to begin around 2020.

 He was joined at the site by Yarmouth MP Brandon Lewis as well as port director Richard Goffin, who is helping to form a bid that could see tens of thousands of jobs created and a £15bn boost to East Anglia.

 “This project would provide countless opportunities for landowners, construction companies, schools and the council to make off-site manufacture a core part of the region’s development plans,” said Mr Holland-Kaye.

 “I’ve met with the Norfolk Chamber of Commerce and the Federation of Small Businesses (FSB) to encourage them to get behind the bid from Peel Ports; if the region has a clear bid which makes the most of local skills, there could be a really exciting proposal.

 “This would not only create thousands of skilled jobs in the region for the runway, but also for future construction projects across the UK.”

 The airport boss’ trip to Norfolk is part of a nationwide tour, during which the suitability of 65 potential logistics hubs is assessed ahead of the longlist being whittled down for the next round of the process.

 - 1 Village care home confirms coronavirus outbreak

 - 2 Shock as cannabis factory found in quiet Broads' village